Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-02.md

   </div>
   <div class="col-lg-10">
     <h3><b>J</b>oint <b>P</b>hotographic <b>E</b>xperts <b>G</b>roup (<b>JPEG</b> or <b>JPG</b>)</h3>
     <p>The JPEG is the most utilized image format in digital publishing.
-JPEGs can be compressed to low-, medium, and high-quality.
+JPEGs can be compressed to low-, medium-, and high-quality.
 This means that smaller JPEG files can be displayed on mobile screens without sacrificing the integrity of the image.

     Keep in mind that file types like JPG, PNG, and GIF are “raster” images and have defined dimensions.
 Being a raster image means the image loses quality when resized or changing the original dimensions (width and height).</p>